-Spectrum PGT-A has been demonstrated to reduce the time to pregnancy during IVF, increase pregnancy rates regardless of parental age, and reduce the chance of miscarriage.
+Spectrum PGT-A can reduce the time to pregnancy during IVF, increase pregnancy rates regardless of parental age, and reduce the chance of miscarriage.
 The test can also determine the biological sex of an embryo.
-For parents with additional genetic concerns, Spectrum PGT-A can be performed with PGT-M or PGT-SR using a single biopsy.11
+For parents with additional genetic concerns, Spectrum PGT-A can be performed with PGT-M or PGT-SR using a single biopsy.

 What is mosaicism & can PGT-A detect it?

 Mosaicism is a condition in which some of an embryo’s cells have the expected 46 chromosomes and other cells have aneuploidy.
 It is caused by an error during cell division after fertilization.
 Depending on the type of aneuploidy in the mosaic cells and what proportion of cells are affected, it can lead to miscarriage or cause health conditions during pregnancy and after birth.